lamoda/gonkey/README.md

 - seeds the DB with fixtures data (supports PostgreSQL, MySQL, Aerospike, Redis)
 - provides mocks for external services
 - can be used as a library and ran together with unit-tests
-- stores the results as an [Allure](http://allure.qatools.ru/) report
+- stores the results as an [Allure](http://allure.qatools.ru/) report with TMS integration support (TestIT, Allure TestOps)
 - there is a [JSON-schema](#json-schema) to add autocomletion and validation for gonkey YAML files

 ## Table of contents